QutEcoacoustics/research-blog/tutorials/AP/Practical.md

     - 06:00
     - 12:00
     - 18:00

+- OR 4 x 6 hour files, scheduled at
+    - 03:00
+    - 09:00
+    - 15:00
+    - 21:00

 This schedule is the best format for creating long-duration false-color index spectrograms.
+The second format is particularly good for ensuring the dawn-chorus is captured as a whole recording.

 The longer the deployment, the more we prefer longer files.
 Every additional file creates overhead in processing and storage.
 This is especially true for Ecosounds which manages over 500&thinsp;000 recordings!

+There are drawbacks to creating longer files.
+The biggest is that it can be harder to manipulate the files manually (say in Audacity which inefficiently requires an entire file to be loaded before processing can begin).
+It is best you design your protocol around what you need:

+- If you intend to sample your data and analyze it manually, for small projects, then shorter files are fine
+- If you're capturing months of data, go for larger files and find methods for dealing with the scale.
+Most audio collected at scale will never be listened to manually so it is important to optimize for automated processes rather than human listeners.

 We also strongly recommend you test your schedules before your deploy.
 Dealing with data that does not start at the zeroth second of a minute can be surprisingly